 Opening and downloading Adobe Acrobat documents

 Downloadable documents on the site are in Portable Document Format (PDF).
 Where we have attached a PDF document, we provide a link to the Adobe Acrobat website so that you can download the free Adobe Reader needed to open a PDF.
 Acrobat Reader now has improved accessibility features and includes the facility to read the text out loud.
 You can also download other free PDF readers.

 Our website has been tested in a variety of browsers.
 Supported versions are largely dictated by usage but all content should be readable, usable and functional in the latest versions of Internet Explorer (10 and beyond), Firefox, Chrome and Safari.
 For browser types not included in this list, page content should still be readable; although in reality it is possible they will have the correct appearance and function.
 Decisions on supporting older versions of browsers will ultimately be decided by current usage and users may be encouraged to upgrade.

 Known issues - maps

 - Whilst every effort has been made, it is not currently possible to make Geographic Information System (GIS maps) completely accessible to all users.

 - You can access a wide range of the information available in the GIS maps in text format within the My property pages.

-- If you require help with the interactive maps call Mark Barnes, GIS Manager on 01926 456510
+- If you require help with the interactive maps call our GIS team on 01926 456663

-- Individual pages may contain embedded third party maps in iframes.
+- Individual pages may contain embedded third party maps in an iframe.
 The accessibility of these maps is beyond our control and there may be issues with keyboard access.
 We aim to provide relevant addresses in text format where these maps appear.